sediqa01/atm-machine/README.md

 ### Solved Bugs

-1. When I tested the program, I realized that in the message requesting the responses from the user, I had set a character for each responses, which is not correct in terms of the user experience, because the ATM system uses responses to request the responses from the user.
+1. When I tested the program, I realized that in the message requesting the response from the user, I had set a character for each responses, which is not correct in terms of the user experience, because the ATM system uses responses to request the responses from the user.
 So, I have determined the numbers for the user's responses.

 ![User Responses](/readmefile/debug.PNG)